croessner/opendkim-manage/md/opendkim-manage.cfg.5.md

 -----------

 This is the configuration file for `opendkim-manage(1)`.
-The file is an ini formatted file which defines two sections `[global]` and `[ldap]`.
+The file is an ini formatted file which defines three sections `[global]`, `[ldap]` and `dns`.
 The first section defines some runtime parameters, while the second section defines all LDAP related parameters.
+The third section is only required, if you want to do dynamic DNS zone updates using the `--update-dns` parameter in *opendkim-manage*

 OPTIONS
 -------

-The following parameters are defined for the global section:
+The following parameters are defined for the *global* section:

 `expire_after`
     *days* If a DKIM key in LDAP is older than these number of days, a new